-Catalina Palacio-Gómez graduated from EDHEC Business School with an MSc in Strategy, Consulting & Digital Transformation.
+Catalina Palacio-Gómez graduated from EDHEC Business School with an MSc in Strategy, Consulting & Digital Transformation (now, MSc in Strategy, Organisation & Consulting).
 The international student’s hard work got her on the Top 10 of her class.

 Written on 23 Sep 2020.

 I hold an engineering degree from Universidad EIA - Escuela de Ingeniería de Antioquia (Colombia).
 After graduating, I worked for almost three years in a strategy department before deciding to go back to school to gain some “business sense”.